cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Change to the `comment-service` folder: `cd comment-service`
 - Build the application and create a Docker image: `mvn clean install`
-- Change to the parent folder: `cd ..`
+- Change back to the parent folder: `cd ..`

 - Change to the `post-service` folder: `cd post-service`
 - Build the application and create a Docker image: `mvn clean install`
 - Change back to the parent folder: `cd ..`

 ### Spinning up the containers

-In the root folder of our project, where the `docker-compose.yml` resides, start spin up the Docker containers running `docker-compose up`.
+In the root folder of our project, where the `docker-compose.yml` resides, spin up the Docker containers running `docker-compose up`.

 ### Visualizing logs in Kibana